BY Audrey Deng, March 10, 2020

 Feinstein’s work, Prints from the Estate of Rochelle Feinstein, is started as a challenge the artist posed to herself to salvage and transform the contents of her studio, including discarded work, old supplies and various materials, into “assets.”
 This body of work would be cost-free and push Feinstein to expand and redefine her process.

-In her application to the IAC grant, Aviv said, “There is a refreshing honesty and vulnerability in the works that is hard to witness at times to our own surprise.
+In her application to the gallery's open call, Aviv said, “There is a refreshing honesty and vulnerability in the works that is hard to witness at times to our own surprise.
 Having the opportunity to group the different works together and generate a meaningful discussion with the public is of great importance to me.”

 The show runs until March 20.